d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

          legend=['data', 'estimate', 'multistep'], figsize=(4.5, 2.5))
 ```

 As the above example shows, this is a spectacular failure.
 The estimates decay to a constant pretty quickly after a few prediction steps.
 Why did the algorithm work so poorly?
 This is ultimately due to the fact that errors build up.
 Let's say that after step 1 we have some error $\epsilon_1 = \bar\epsilon$.
 Now the *input* for step 2 is perturbed by $\epsilon_1$, hence we suffer some error in the order of $\epsilon_2 = \bar\epsilon + L \epsilon_1$, and so on.
-The error can diverge rather rapidly from the true observations.
-This is a common phenomenon - for instance weather forecasts for the next 24 hours tend to be pretty accurate but beyond that their accuracy declines rapidly.
-We will discuss methods for improvig this throughout this chapter and beyond.
+The error can diverge rather rapidly from true observations.
+This is a common phenomenon - for instance, weather forecasts for the next 24 hours tend to be pretty accurate but beyond that their accuracy declines rapidly.
+We will discuss methods for improving this throughout this chapter and beyond.

 Let's verify this observation by computing the $k$-step predictions on the entire sequence.